wiremock/python-wiremock/README.md

 WireMock can run in unit tests, as a standalone process or a container.
 Key features include:

 - Supports most of the major [Wiremock](https://wiremock.org/docs) features (more on their way soon)
-- Support for [python-testcontainers](https://github.com/testcontainers/testcontainers-python) to eaily start wiremock server for your tests
+- Support for [python-testcontainers](https://github.com/testcontainers/testcontainers-python) to easily start wiremock server for your tests
 - Support for standalone wiremock JAVA sever

 ## Install as Dependency